 Ms. Fontenot serves on the Board of Directors and does pro bono work for the non-profit UPWARD and is a member of the Executive Leadership Team of the American Heart Association Go Red for Women, Greater San Francisco Bay Area.

 Ms. Fontenot received her J.D., Order of the Coif, and M.A. in Foreign Affairs from the University of Virginia.
 She received her B.S., magna cum laude, from Georgetown University’s School of Foreign Service.

 - Actian – acquisition of Versant Corporation (NASDAQ: VSNT).

-- Adept – tender offer of Adept (NASDAQ: ADEP) by Omron Corporation, a Japanese corporation; acquisitions of Denmark-based InMoTx, MobileRobots, NanoMotion, Pensar-Tucson, Meta Control Technologies, HexaVision Technologies and Chad Industries.
+- Adept – tender offer of Adept (NASDAQ: ADEP) by Omron Corporation; acquisitions of Denmark-based InMoTx, MobileRobots, NanoMotion, Pensar-Tucson, Meta Control Technologies, HexaVision Technologies and Chad Industries.

 - Amazon – acquisition of Canadian bookseller Abebooks.